fumlig/website/website/content/posts/faster-cpp-io/index.md

 One additional trick is to untie `std::cin` from `std::cout`.
 Tied streams ensure that one stream is flushed before any I/O operations on the other.
-This is usually not necessary for competitive programming.
-To untie the two streams, one can use the following line:
+It is possible to untie the two streams with the following function call:

 ```cpp hl_lines="6"
 {!posts/faster-cpp-io/iostream-notie.cpp!}